Invariance Principles for Dependent Processes Indexed by Besov Classes with an Application to a Hausman Test for Linearity: Application: A Hausman Test for Linearity

-We are now in a position to state the asymptotic limiting distribution of the estimators for $\psi _{1}$ under the null of $h=0$ and local alternatives.
-This distribution forms the basis for finding critical values for the Hausman test statistic for non-linearity.
+The asymptotic limiting distribution of the estimators for $\theta_{l}$ and $\theta_{nl}$ under the null of $h=0$ and local alternatives is stated in the next lemma.
+This distribution then is used to determine critical values for the Hausman test statistic.

 \begin{lemma} Assume that Conditions \ref{H_C1}, \ref{H_C2} and \ref{H_C3} hold.
-Then, it follows that for $h_{0}$ fixed,
+Then, it follows that for $h$ fixed,